Grenoble School of Management: Rankings

-Accounting, Law and Finance, Computer Science, Management and Behavior, Modern Languages and Foreign Cultures and Applied Learning and is delivered through a mix of face-to-face lectures, excursions, projects, and e-learning, in either English or French.

-GEM also delivers courses entirely in English with : "100% English Track", "trilingual course", and :"transcontinental course" in agreement with Cambridge (UK), Beihang University (China), McGill (Canada), and Columbia University (USA).
+Partnerships

-There are many international exchanges of staff and students including a longstanding partnership with Trinity College Dublin, and Dublin Institute of Technology, Ireland (ranked in Times Higher Education's top 100 university-level institutions globally) and with other partners on five continents.
+There are many international exchanges of staff and students including a longstanding partnership with Trinity College Dublin, and Dublin Institute of Technology, Ireland and with other partners on five continents.

-GEM collaborates each year in "Serious Games" with the MIT Sloan School of Management, us. and with MIT GSW for Startup conferences.
+GEM collaborates each year in "Serious Games" with the MIT Sloan School of Management, US. and with MIT GSW for Startup conferences.

-The school is involved in the Global Compact program delivered by United Nations initiative (UN) that brings together firms, the business world and the civil society united on ten universal principles relative to human rights, working conditions and the environment.

 GEM hosts the student association Altigliss which organizes the World cup Ski and Snowboard competition for students in the Alps.

 Research

-Grenoble Ecole de Management has over 90 research-active scholars, the school and its research are regularly ranked among top European and French business schools.
+Grenoble Ecole de Management as of 2016 had over 90 scholars active in research.

 Grenoble Ecole de Management conducts research in the following themes: